-HVR uses ODBC connection to the Teradata server for which it requires the Teradata ODBC driver installed (on the machine from which it connects to the Teradata server).
-HVR only supports Teradata ODBC driver version 15.00 or 16.10.
+HVR uses ODBC connection to the Teradata server for which it requires the Teradata ODBC driver installed on the machine from which it connects to the Teradata server.
 HVR also requires Teradata Parallel Transporter(TPT) packages to use HVR Refresh in bulk mode.

 Teradata ODBC driver and TPT packages can be installed using Teradata Tools and Utilities (TTU) package.
 TTU 16.10 is available for Linux and Windows on Teradata download page, and TTU 15.00 is available for download from Teradata Support Portal (requires user authentication).